-- Students who have medication prescribed to them by a medical professional should bring that medication with them to the boarding house, and must be declared prior to or on arrival.
-If the prescription is not in English it must be accompanied by an accredited translation. - If the medication is not licenced in the UK the nurse or boarding staff will arrange a doctor's appointment get an equivalent medication - The school nurse will assess whether medication can be selfadministered or whether it should be kept by boarding staff.
-Students who are under the age of 16 are generally not permitted to self-medicate - Where boarding staff retain medication, it will be dispensed in accordance with the nurse's guidance

-Non-Prescription Medication

-- Students must not bring any non-prescribed medications or supplements with them to the boarding house, nor should any non-prescribed medications or supplements be purchased in the UK and brought into the boarding house. - If a student requires any over the counter medications, these will be provided by either the school nurse or the boarding staff, and records will be kept to ensure accurate and safe use. - The school nurse will assess any medication brought into the boarding house without a prescription and will determine whether they can be self-administered.
-If medical need dictates, the nurse will advise boarding staff on when and how medications can be administered.
+- The school nurse will assess whether medication can be selfadministered or whether it should be kept by boarding staff.
+Students who are under the age of 16 are generally not permitted to self-medicate. - Where boarding staff retain medication, it will be dispensed in accordance with the nurse's guidance. - Non-Prescription Medication - Students must not bring any non-prescribed medications or supplements with them to the boarding house, nor should any non-prescribed medications or supplements be purchased in the UK and brought into the boarding house. - If a student requires any over-the-counter medications, these will be provided by either the school nurse or the boarding staff, and records will be kept to ensure accurate and safe use. - The school nurse will assess any medication brought into the boarding house without a prescription and will determine whether they can be self-administered.
+If medical need dictates, the nurse will advise boarding staff on when and how medications can be administered. - Medical History - Parents or guardians must provide an accurate medical history on the Medical Information Form prior to arrival.
+Information included on the form is not discriminatory and will be kept confidential. - Parents or guardians must complete the Food Allergy and Intolerance Form prior to arrival. - External Medical Provision - All boarding students are registered with a doctor at Earls Court Health and Wellbeing Centre.
+New students must complete the registration form prior to arrival.
+The school nurse is responsible for confirming registrations. - The nearest hospital to the boarding house is Chelsea and Westminster Hospital - The school nurse is responsible for arranging medical appointments.
+Students should not arrange or attend a medical appointment without discussing it with the nurse. - The boarding staff can also assist students in arranging dental and optometric appointments as required.